Horace Parlan: Later life and career

-Between 1952 and 1957, he worked in Washington, D.C., with Sonny Stitt, then spent two years with Mingus' Jazz Workshop.
+Between 1952 and 1957, he worked in Washington, D.C., with Sonny Stitt, then spent two years with Mingus's Jazz Workshop ensemble.
 In 1973, Parlan moved to Copenhagen, Denmark.
 He later settled in the small village of Rude in southern Zealand.
 In 1974, he completed a State Department tour of Africa with Hal Singer.

-His later work, such as a series of duos with the tenor saxophonist Archie Shepp included the album Goin' Home (1977), steeped in gospel music.
+His later work, such as a series of duos with the tenor saxophonist Archie Shepp, included the album Goin' Home (1977), steeped in gospel music.

-Parlan received the 2000 Ben Webster Prize awarded by the Ben Webster Foundation.
+Parlan received the Ben Webster Prize in 2000, awarded by the Ben Webster Foundation.

-He died at a nursing home in Naestved, Denmark at the age of 86.
+He died at a nursing home in Næstved, Denmark, at the age of 86.
+(Note: The New York Times obituary notes Parlan's place of death as Korsør, Denmark.
+Both Korsør and Næstved are located in Zealand, Denmark.)
 He had been suffering from multiple ailments, including diabetes and failing eyesight.